Blackhawks' Seabrook calls it a career because of injury - WTMJ

 Longtime Chicago Blackhawks defenseman and three-time Stanley Cup winner Brent Seabrook announced Friday he is unable to continue playing hockey because of injury.

-After surgeries on his right shoulder and both hips, it’s a lingering right hip issue that’s keeping the 35-year-old from getting back on the ice.
-Seabrook could remain on long-term injured reserve for the foreseeable future and not technically retire because he has three years remaining on his contract.
+After surgeries on his right shoulder and both hips, it’s a lingering right hip issue that’s keeping the 35-year-old Canadian from getting back on the ice.
+Seabrook could remain on long-term injured reserve and not technically retire because he has three years remaining on his contract.

-“After several surgeries, countless hours of rehab and training to get back on the ice at the level of my expectations, it will not be possible for me to continue playing hockey,” Seabrook said in a statement.
-“This is what is best for me and my family.”
+“Not sure it was a decision I made or my body made for me,” Seabrook said in a video news conference.
+“I told my body to screw off for 15 years and it finally turned around and said, ‘I’m not going to do it anymore.’”

 The 6-foot-3 Seabrook was a key player and leader for Chicago for more than a decade.
 He had 103 goals and 361 assists in 1,114 games, plus 20 goals and 39 assists in 123 playoff appearances — all with the Blackhawks after they selected him 14th overall in the 2003 draft.